 Tell them why.

-Look, six hundred and forty-two thousand families have been victims of crime.
+Look, 642,000 families have been victims of crime.

-I want you to address those families why criminal illegal immigrants should stay in the country.
+I want you to address those families why criminal, illegal immigrants should stay in the country.

 Excuse me, that's what ICE was looking for, and the Oakland mayor was stopping.

-Let me bring in ICE was looking for people.
+Let me bring in Andrew.

 That's not true.